TailAdmin/free-react-tailwind-admin-dashboard/README.md

 - Sophisticated and accessible sidebar
 - Data visualization components
-- Profile management and custom 404 page
+- Prebuilt profile management and 404 page
 - Tables and Charts(Line and Bar)
 - Authentication forms and input elements
 - Alerts, Dropdowns, Modals, Buttons and more